brunavcosta/Jogo-da-Cobra/README.md

 - Game Speed: relogio.tick(15) controls the frame rate, setting the game speed to 15 frames per second.

-✍️ AUTHOR
+### ✍️ AUTHOR
-This code was created with the help of a tiktok video by Leandro Hirt.
+#### Importante Note: This code was created with the help of a tiktok video by Leandro Hirt.
 I just followed along and made some changes.